 Advanced Topics in MHD

-- Andrew Hillier (University of Exeter, Exeter, Great Britain)
+- Andrew Hillier (University of Exeter, UK)

 6 lectures on: Ideal MHD instabilities using normal mode analysis and energy methods.
 In particular, the magnetic Rayleigh-Taylor and Kelvin-Helmholtz instabilities will be studied, discussing the effects and implications of the inclusion of a magnetic field.